Ichneutica insignis: Distribution

 This species can be found throughout New Zealand.

 Habitat

-Although this species can be found in a variety of habitats through out the country it is scarce or absent from inland sites of tussock grassland.
+Although this species can be found in a variety of habitats throughout the country it is scarce or absent from inland sites of tussock grassland.

 Behaviour

 Adults of this species can be found on the wing throughout the year.
 The adults moths are attracted to light.
 The sex pheromones used by I. insignis consist of combinations of tetradecenyl and dodecenyl acetates or alcohols.

 Life cycle and host species

 The larvae of this species emerge from eggs after about two weeks.
 Larvae of I. insignis can feed on various plants but have been recorded as feeding on Trifolium pratense.